JayankaSJ/patient-management-system/README.md

 #### Backend Fails to Connect to Database

 **Issue**: The backend service cannot connect to the database because the database is not fully ready when the backend starts.
+To handle this, backend need to be manually started in docker environment.

 ## License